JDN89/vue-dotnet-issue-tracker/README.md

 > Pasword = "Pa$$w0rd"

 # After word
-- This project is a continuation of my former issue-tracker repo.
-Github was not displaying my commits in my activity graph.
-The only solution I found was creating a new repo (this one) and cloning my old repo into this one.
+- This project is a continuation of my former issue-tracker repo https://github.com/JDN89/issue-tracker-discontinued .
+<br/> Github was not displaying my commits in my activity graph (that's why there is a gap in 02/2022 and 03/2022).
+<br/> The only solution I found was creating a new repo (this one) and cloning my old repo into this one.

 <br/>
-Feel free to contact me at jan.de.niels@gmail.com for comments, improvements or for sharing your cloned repo with me.
+Feel free to contact me at jan.de.niels@gmail.com for comments, improvements or for sharing your cloned repo with me or to maybe share a job position with me.
+I'm currently looking :)

-or